tomesm/dns-cache/README.md

     cd dns-cache

-Use cmake.
+Use cmake in version 3.6 or higher.
 Ideally create a separate build folder:

     mkdir build
     cd build